-Standard Code Iowa Academic Standard in Science End of Grade Band Grade Level Practice Clarification Disciplinary Content Clarification End of Grade Band Conceptual Frame Clarification HS-PS2-3 Apply scientific and engineering ideas to design, evaluate, and refine a device that minimizes the force on a macroscopic object during a collision.
+Standard Code Iowa Academic Standard in Science End of Grade Band Engineering Practice Clarification Disciplinary Core Idea Clarification End of Grade Band Crosscutting Concept Clarification HS-PS2-3 Apply scientific and engineering ideas to design, evaluate, and refine a device that minimizes the force on a macroscopic object during a collision.
+Constructing Explanations and Designing Solutions: Apply scientific ideas, principles, and/or evidence to solve design problems, considering possible unanticipated effects.
 Forces and Motion, Defining and Delimiting an Engineering Problem, & Optimizing the Design Solution: Objects outside a system may interact with the system to change its total momentum; an equal change and opposite in momentum happens to the objects outside the system.
 Examples of evaluation and refinement could include determining the success of the device (such as a football helmet or a parachute) at protecting an object from damage, and modifying the design to improve it.
 Standard Boundary is limited to qualitative evaluations and/or algebraic manipulations.
 Cause and Effect: Systems can be designed to cause a desired effect.